Skip to main content

 One very essential thing I love from what Miabo mentioned is in her goal for the future which she said;

 Key phrase “people are empowered to create wealth out of nothing”.
 I think for me this is so priceless.
-God has given each one of us a gift, you just need to realise it, and when you do, you need to actualise it.
+God has given each one of us a gift, you just need to realize it, and when you do, you need to actualize it.
 Some also need to be empowered!

 Thanks Mrs Miabo Enyadike for participating in Bellafricana’s Exclusive Interviews!
 We hope you will be able to achieve these goals and empower as many people as possible.
 Keep up the great work.